igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 {: title="Intra-domain Round-trip time (client-observer: upstream)"}

-### Observer's algorithm and Edge Rejection Interval
+### Observer's Algorithm and Edge Rejection Interval

 To provide a formal description of the observer behavior, we define a "matching delay sample" to be a delay sample with the spin bit value that matched the spin